-In addition to the courses listed above, students are expected to select, in consultation with their advisor, additional courses appropriate for their areas of concentration.
+In addition to the courses listed above, students are expected to select, in consultation with their research advisor, additional courses appropriate for their areas of concentration.
 A student's committee may require that a student register for specific courses within or outside the Department of Human Genetics to gain knowledge in an area relevant to the student's area of concentration.
-Entering graduate students who are not fluent in English are strongly recommended to take a University course in conversational English.
-This course will not contribute to the student's GPA for the Graduate Program.
+It is strongly recommended that entering graduate students who are not fluent in English take a University course in conversational English, which will not contribute to the student's GPA for the Graduate Program.

-First Year Research Rotations and Choice of Major Advisor
+First Year Research Rotations and Choice of Research Advisor

-The process for M.S. students is essentially the same as that described for the Ph.D. program above, except that M.S. students are encouraged to move through the process of choosing an advisor a bit more quickly so that thesis research can begin before the start of the second year.
+The process for M.S. students is essentially the same as that described for the Ph.D. program above, except that M.S. students are encouraged to move through the process of choosing an advisor a bit more quickly so that thesis research can begin no later than the summer of their first year.